pgdbvw/pgdbvw/README.md

 ## Running

-PostgreDb Viewer (aka PgDbVw) written in pure js with <a href="https://github.com/bjornharrtell/extjs">ExtJs</a> library and Pythons libs.
+PostgresDb Viewer (aka PgDbVw) written in pure js with <a href="https://github.com/bjornharrtell/extjs">ExtJs</a> library and Pythons libs.
 Install precompiled version and have fun.
 You have nothing to do install additional libs or frameworks - only default browser needed.
 ### Windows